Learning the Pareto Front with Hypernetworks: Pareto Hypernetworks

-\paragraph{PHN-EPO:} The recent EPO algorithm can guarantee convergence to a local Pareto optimal point on a specified ray $\br$, addressing the theoretical limitations of LS.
-This is done by choosing a convex combination of the loss gradients which is a descent direction for all losses, or moves the losses closer to the desired ray.
-The EPO however, unlike LS, cannot be seen as optimizing a certain objective. \revision{Therefore, we} cannot consider the PHN-EPO optimization, which uses the EPO descent direction, as optimizing a specific objective.
+\paragraph{PHN-EPO:} Our second approach treats the preference $\br$ as a ray in loss space and trains $\theta(\phi,\br)$ to reach a Pareto optimal point on the inverse ray $\boldsymbol{r}^{-1}$, namely, $r_1\cdot\ell_1=\ldots=r_m\cdot\ell_m$.
+This is achieved by using the EPO update direction for each output of the Pareto hypernetwork.
+The recent EPO algorithm can guarantee convergence to a local Pareto optimal point on a specified ray $\br$, addressing the theoretical limitations of LS.
+Since the EPO descent direction is a convex combination of the gradients, we use the EPO algorithm to compute this adaptive weighting and backpropagate the reweighted losses.
+See pseudo-code in Alg. \ref{alg:PHN}.

+The EPO however, unlike LS, cannot be seen as optimizing a certain objective.
+Therefore, we cannot consider the PHN-EPO optimization, which uses the EPO descent direction, as optimizing a specific objective.
 We also note that since the EPO needs to solve a linear programming step at each iteration, the runtime of EPO and PHN-EPO are longer than the LS and PHN-LS counterparts (see Figure~\ref{fig:runtime}).

+\paragraph{PHN Scalability:} Using a naive implementation of HNs, their size grows linearly with the target network's size; this may restrict the scalability of PHNs to large target networks.
+Fortunately, our approach can be easily extended to handle large target networks.
+First, one can learn only part of the target network parameters using the HN~\citep{luan2018gabor}, or learn preference-specific normalization layers~\citep{Huang2017ArbitraryST,perez2017film} as in~\cite{dosovitskiy2019you}.
+Furthermore, one can apply \textit{chunking}, i.e., generate different parts of the target network, conditioned on a trainable chunk descriptor input \citep{Ha2017HyperNetworks,Oswald2020ContinualLW}.
+We evaluate PHN trained using this approach in Section~\ref{sec:scaling}.
+Similarly, one can reduce the dimension of the shared preference representation to achieve a similar effect (see Appendix~\ref{app:analysis}).
+The experiments in the main paper used the vanilla version of PHN.